sankmr211/system-setup-guides/ubuntu_server/server_wakeup.md

 # Wake-on-LAN (WOL) Setup and Remote Wake Documentation

-This document explains how to enable **Wake-on-LAN (WOL)** on an Ubuntu Server, make it persistent across reboots, and wake it up remotely from a Windows PC.
+This document explains how to enable **Wake-on-LAN (WOL)** on an Ubuntu Server, make it persistent across reboots, and wake it up remotely from a Windows, liunx and Mobile Apps.

 ---